rafaelmchaves/quota/README.md

 ![Diagram](/assets/futureArchSaveUser.png?raw=true "Future arch in order to save user in two databases")

+### Pagination

+When we search all user quota (getUsersQuota), it would be advantageous to utilize pagination to retrieve data from the database in smaller groups (e.g., 10 at a time) rather than retrieving all data at once.

 ### Monitoring

 It's very important we monitor everything in production, so one thing that we can do in the future is add more logs and